Categories

 If your young adult meets most of the above criteria and there is still time before they are expected to leave for college, there are things you can do to prepare them.

-• Practice eating with your young adult in different self-serve cafeteria-type settings, as well as a variety of restaurants, for breakfast, lunch, and dinner.
+Practice eating with your young adult in different self-serve cafeteria-type settings, as well as a variety of restaurants, for breakfast, lunch, and dinner.
 Good options include Indian restaurants that offer lunch buffets and hospital cafeterias.
 Have your young adult practice building a meal that will meet their dietary needs.
-Revisit the same places again with the expectation that they will choose different options.
+Next, revisit the same places with the expectation that they will choose different options.

-• Arrange “surprise” food exposures for a few months.
-At random times take your young adult to unexpected food locales and make sure they can tolerate it.
+Arrange “surprise” food exposures for a few months.
+For instance, at random times take your young adult to unexpected food locales and make sure they can tolerate it.
 For example, make a spontaneous stop at an ice cream parlor.

-• Do a week of sauces and butter on everything, simulating more typical cafeteria meals (e.g., meats with gravy or sauce, pasta with cream sauces, salads already dressed).
+Do a week of sauces and butter on everything.
+This simulates meals that would be more typical in a cafeteria (e.g., meats with gravy or sauce, pasta with cream sauces, and salads already dressed).

-• Enter into a college contract.
-This is an agreement between you and your young adult that specifies the criteria required for staying in college (such as maintaining a healthy weight, not engaging in eating disorder behaviors, and having regular weigh-ins) and what you will do if these things are not met (for example, increase supervision, bring your child home, etc.).
-A sample college contract is available here.
+We also always recommend a college contract.
+This is an agreement between you and your young adult.
+A college contract specifies the criteria required for staying in college (such as maintaining a healthy weight, not engaging in eating disorder behaviors, and having regular weigh-ins).
+It also clarifies what you will do if these conditions are not met.
+For example, you might increase supervision, bring your child home, etc. A sample college contract is available here.

-• Make sure they have a meal plan that includes three meals per day in the dining hall.
+Lastly, ensure they have a meal plan that includes three meals per day in the dining hall.
+This helps reduce reasons for missing meals.

 If your young adult does not meet the criteria listed above, then please consider having them defer college, or start at a local college while living at home.
-It is better to delay starting college than to have them start only to get overwhelmed by symptoms and need to drop out.
-Life is not a race.
+All in all, it is better to delay starting college than to have them start only to get overwhelmed by symptoms and need to drop out.
+Undoubtedly, it can be hard to maintain perspective.
+But remember that life is not a race.
 College can wait.
 Your young adult will get more out of the experience when they are fully recovered.
 By contrast, sending them to college before full readiness may reduce chances for a full recovery.

 For an update on how COVID is impacting the college experience, read about additional considerations.

-Thanks to Katie Grubiak, RDN, who co-authored this piece in its initial form, and Rebecka Peebles, MD, Therese Waterhous, PhD/RDN, CEDRD, and JD Ouellette for their helpful feedback and contributions to this piece.
+Thanks to Katie Grubiak, RDN, who co-authored this piece in its initial form.
+Rebecka Peebles, MD, Therese Waterhous, PhD/RDN, CEDRD, and JD Ouellette also gave helpful feedback and contributed to this piece.

 Download a copy of Is Your Young Adult with an Eating Disorder Ready for College?